tomatyss/chatter/README.md

 ### Ollama Integration

 - Run any locally installed model exposed by Ollama with `--provider ollama --model <name>`
-- When agent mode is enabled, Chatter automatically exposes its file-system tools to the model using Ollama's function-calling API
+- When agent mode is enabled, Chatter automatically exposes its file-system tools to the model using Ollama's function-calling API.
+Tools operate relative to the current working directory by default; add extra directories with `/agent allow-path` as needed.
 - Tool results are sent back to the model and also summarized in the terminal so you can follow along
 - The Ollama endpoint defaults to `http://localhost:11434`; override it in `config.json` if your server runs elsewhere